TusharGaonkar/Stay-Manager/README.md

 ## Contact

-Feel free to reach out if you have any queries or suggestions 🤗.
+Feel free to reach out if you have any queries or suggestions to improve👍

 Tushar Gaonkar - gaonkar.tushar01@gmail.com